redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.4-app-definitions/README.md

               name: mqtt-port
 ```

-These will create a service and a deployment for our mqtt broker.
+These will create a Service and a Deployment for our mqtt broker.

 ### Step 2 - Simulate Deployment